p-chambers/occ_airconics/doc/examples.md

 > $$Airfoil (\epsilon)$$

-where \\(\epsilon\\) is a functional parameters ranging from 0 at the root of the wing to 1 at the tip.
+where \\(\epsilon\\) represents the spanwise coordinate ranging from 0 at the root of the wing to 1 at the tip.
 Output of the airfoil function uses the `airconics.primitives.Airfoil` class here, which fits a NURBS curve to airfoil coordinates.

 The following code demonstrates construction of a wing using built in examples for a transonic airliner wing and tailplane (below).